Pigiotyreal/STRG/READMe.md

 # Storage Size Checker

 This program allows you to check the storage size of a file.
+Made this because I couldn't find something that already does this and I'm trying to make super super small programs, without the need to go out of visual studio code and use file explorer, and I couldn't be asked to actually google something for this.

 ## Usage